wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-storage-windows-clients/includes/6-explore-disk-management-tools.md

  -  **Windows PowerShell 5.0**.
 Windows PowerShell is a scripting language that accomplishes many tasks in the Windows environment.
 Starting with Windows PowerShell 3.0, disk management commands are available for use as stand-alone commands or as part of a script.

 > [!NOTE]
-> Windows does not support remote connections in workgroups.
+> Windows doesn't support remote connections in workgroups.
 Both the local computer and the remote computer must be in a domain for you to use Disk Management to manage a disk remotely.

 > [!NOTE]
-> Do not use disk-editing tools such as dskprobe.exe to make changes to GPT disks.
+> Don't use disk-editing tools such as dskprobe.exe to make changes to GPT disks.
 Any change that you make renders the checksums invalid, which might cause the disk to become inaccessible.
 To make changes to GPT disks, use Windows PowerShell, DiskPart, or Disk Management.

 With either tool, you can initialize disks, create volumes, and format a volume file system.
 Additional common tasks include moving disks between computers, changing disks between basic and dynamic types, and changing the partition style of disks.
 You can perform most disk-related tasks without restarting a system or interrupting users, and most configuration changes take effect immediately.